Q&A from Small Animal Requirements Webinar

 The UK will likely set their own import requirements, which may or may not be different from those of the EU.
 It is hard to predict what the requirements may be.
 It would be best to check with USDA for updated requirements.

 Countries set their own requirements as to which certificates they will accept.
-Please contact the USDA National Import Export service center for your area to help you with this.
-Those contacts can be found at https://www.aphis.usda.gov/animal_health/downloads/nies_contacts/directory.pdf
+Please contact the USDA National Import Export service center in your area so they can help you with this.

 Interstate Regulations